 Learn your Stuff

-When you build your own home, you should know that the regulations are completely different when compared to buying your own home.
+When you build your own home, you should know that the regulations are completely different when compared to buying your own dream home.
 You have to have a completely different attitude and you also need to be very disciplined as well.
 There are new regulations that you need to meet and there are also new words that you need to learn.
-You will be working in an environment that is always changing and if you are not willing to put the work in to do your research then building your own home may not be a suitable option for you.
+You will be working in an environment that is always changing.
+So if you are not willing to put the work in to do your research then building your own home may not be a suitable option for you.

 Always Stick to the Budget